 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Being one of the first European cities to capitalise on tourism does not mean that picturesque Lucerne has become a crowded Disneyland spectacle of everything archetypically Swiss.
+Lucerne was one of the first European cities to capitalise on tourism, but it has not become a crowded Disneyland spectacle of everything archetypically Swiss.
 Located in the heart of the country, it is indeed the embodiment of everything that is cute, scenic and stylish about Switzerland, though in a very charming way.

 There is plenty to enjoy in this tourist city, from taking a (pedal boat) out on the lake, to posing for photographs on the famous wooden Chapel Bridge, exploring museums and admiring the sad Lion Monument carved into a natural rock wall.

-While the Swiss may have a reputation for being sedate, Lucerne disproves this point with its major annual event, the Lucerne Fasnacht, a crazy carnival which erupts for a week leading up to Shrove Tuesday.
-Revellers in fancy dress and teams of samba bands fill the streets day and night in this week-long extravagant party which is not for the faint-hearted.
+While the Swiss may have a reputation for being sedate, Lucerne disproves this point with its major annual event, the Lucerne Fasnacht, a crazy carnival that erupts for a week leading up to Shrove Tuesday.
+Revellers in fancy dress and teams of samba bands fill the streets day and night in this week-long extravagant party that is not for the faint-hearted.

-No one contemplating a Grand Tour of Europe dare admit they missed out on the traditional tourist spectacle of Luzern, which even enchanted Queen Victoria when she visited, allegedly under an assumed name, and to see whether this sublime city lived up to its great expectations.
+No one contemplating a Grand Tour of Europe will want to miss out on the traditional tourist spectacle of Lucerne, which even enchanted Queen Victoria when she visited, allegedly under an assumed name, and to see whether this sublime city lived up to its great expectations.

 No direct flights from Heathrow to this Destination